MustafaAhmed313/switchy/README.md

 - **Performance**

-  - The system should execute commands efficiently, with minimal latency.
+  - The system executes commands efficiently, with minimal latency.
   - It should be optimized to handle a large number of repositories without significant performance degradation.

-- **Security**

-  - Repository data must be stored securely in a structured format.
-  - The system should prevent unauthorized modifications to the repository list.

 - **Usability**

-  - The CLI must provide clear error messages when invalid commands or arguments are used.
+  - The CLI provides clear error messages when invalid commands or arguments are used.
   - The command outputs should be human-readable and formatted for clarity.

 - **Maintainability**

-  - The code should follow modular principles to allow easy updates and modifications.
+  - The code follows modular principles to allow easy updates and modifications.
   - It should be well-documented for future improvements and debugging.

 - **Portability**

-  - The system should be platform-independent and run on major operating systems (Linux, macOS, Windows).
+  - The system is platform-independent and run on major operating systems (Linux, macOS, Windows).

 - **Reliability**

-  - The system should ensure that repository data is not lost or corrupted due to unexpected failures.
+  - The system ensures that repository data is not lost or corrupted due to unexpected failures.
-  - It should include basic validation to prevent incorrect data from being stored.
+  - It includes basic validation to prevent incorrect data from being stored.

 - **Scalability**

-  - The system should be able to support an increasing number of repositories without requiring significant changes to its architecture.
+  - The system is able to support an increasing number of repositories without requiring significant changes to its architecture.

 - **Extensibility**

-  - The design should allow for future extensions, such as remote repository support or integration with version control systems. f
+  - The design allows for future extensions, such as remote repository support or integration with version control systems.

 ## Installation: